Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Toric Bases, Fibers, and Fibrations

 F-theory can be thought of as a nonperturbative version of type IIB string theory, in which the axiodilaton encodes a complex structure for an auxiliary torus that can vary over the base space.
 For compactification to 6D, we must have a compact complex K\"ahler surface $B$ (4 real dimensions) with an effective anticanonical class; supersymmetry imposes the condition that the total space forms an elliptic fibration over the base $B$, such that the total space of the fibration is an elliptic Calabi-Yau threefold $X$.

 Physically, such a compactification gives rise to a 6D supergravity theory with $(1,0)$ supersymmetry.
 The basic building blocks for such a theory are supergravity multiplets, which include the gravity multiplet, vector multiplets, tensor multiplets, and hypermultiplets.
 There is always one gravity multiplet, and we write the numbers of the other multiplets in the effective theory as $V$, $T$, and $H$, respectively.
 As usual in string compactifications, these numbers are determined by the topology of the compactification manifold.
-For instance, the number of tensor multiplets is fixed straightforwardly by the Hodge numbers of the base: \eqq{T = h^{1,1}(B)-1.}
+For instance, in the absence of (4, 6) loci giving SCFT's, the number of tensor multiplets is fixed straightforwardly by the Hodge numbers of the base: \eqq{T = h^{1,1}(B)-1.}

 As described above, the gauge group of the compactification is determined by the details of the fibration; the nonabelian gauge group is controlled by the singular fibers by means of the Kodaira classification in Table \ref{tab:kodaira} and its refinement to include monodromy data, and the number of $U(1)$ gauge factors is given by the rank of the Mordell-Weil group of the fibration.
 For a given structure of the (continuous) gauge group $G$, the number $V$ of vector multiplets is given by the dimension of $G$: \eqq{V = \operatorname{dim}(G).} The gauge group dimension is related to the topological data of the fibration through the Shioda-Tate-Wazir (STW) formula \cite{wazir2004arithmetic},